Franko B is an artist who’s breathlessly celebrated in some…

 Amy Winehouse was hilariously funny, in another life, she could’ve been a stand-up comic.
 That aspect of her personality was unexpected.
 As was the depth of her insecure fragility.
 She was a powerful force of nature, yet sought constant assurance.

 It didn’t take her long to relax.
 In many ways, we were two people, in a well furnished room, seeking the approval of the other.
 Once she’d established how to make me laugh, she cranked up the comedy with anecdotes about her nights on the town.
 She wanted to win me over, despite the fact she’d already blown me away with her music.

 Asked if the Back to Black girl-group vibe was difficult to recreate in the studio, Amy admits that producer Mark Ronson was both excited and challenged at the prospect.

 Then from nowhere she says: “My titty’s hanging out, that’s so embarrassing, it happens all the time.”

-Indeed, her left breast was hanging from her dress, but the wardrobe malfunction was more Carry On than porno and weirdly endearing.
+Indeed, her left breast was hanging from her dress, but the wardrobe malfunction was more Carry On than Penthouse and weirdly endearing.

-When told her singing is uniquely distinctive, Amy’s ‘thank-you’ was sweet and timid.
+After being told her voice is both uniquely and distinctive, Amy’s ‘thank-you’ was sweet and timid.
 She sounded like a little girl who’d been told her dress was pretty.
-Her childlike tone jived awkwardly with the towering beehive, adult chat and heavy eyeliner.
+Her innocent tone jived awkwardly with the towering beehive, adult chat and heavy eyeliner.